-If enrolled or dropped during the: Charge Refund First nine weeks full price 3/4 or full price Second nine weeks 3/4 1/2 Third nine weeks 1/2 1/4 Fourth nine weeks 1/4 0 orice
+If enrolled or dropped during the: Charge Refund First nine weeks Second nine weeks full price 3/4 3/4 or full price Third nine weeks 1/2 1/4 Fourth nine weeks 1/4 0

 LOST AND FOUND

 The lost and found items should be brought to the main office or the P.E. office.
 All unclaimed articles are donated to needy families and/or charitable organizations at the end of the school year.
 It is the responsibility of the student to check in the offices, in the classrooms, and with the teachers and janitors in an effort to locate the lost article.
 Lost articles are not the school's responsibility, but we will do all we can to help a student locate lost items.